What is OCR invoice processing in accounts payable?

 Manual processes were slowing down The Second City’s accounts payable team.
 They needed a system that could keep pace with their operations, but outdated tools created bottlenecks, delays, and costly errors.

 Initially, The Second City was using NetSuite Bill Capture.
-But after implementing Ramp’s OCR technology, The Second City was able to transform their AP workflows to a more streamlined process.
-Ramp Bill Pay automated repetitive tasks like coding invoices and chasing receipts while seamlessly recognizing vendors, reading line items, and applying accounting rules.
+But after implementing Ramp’s OCR technology, it was able to streamline its AP workflow.
+Ramp Bill Pay automated repetitive tasks such as coding invoices and chasing receipts while seamlessly recognizing vendors, reading line items, and applying accounting rules.

 - Expense reporting expedited by 8 days, eliminating operational delays